Most people want to stay independent in their own home for as long as possible. You can do this by:

 Timebanking and time credits are a way to use your skills and time to gain help back from other people with different skills.

-If the layout of your current home makes it difficult for you to get about, moving to a home which better suits your needs can mean you could stay independent for life.
-There is an online housing options app, HOOP, which looks at your housing needs and concerns, and offers suggestions and details of local services which may be able to help.
-You can also get more information on housing option from FirstStop Care Advice.
+Does the layout of your current home makes it difficult for you to get about?
+Moving to a home which better suits your needs can help you live independently for life.
+There is an online housing options app, Housing Options for Older People website.
+This looks at your housing needs and concerns, and offers suggestions and details of local services which may be able to help.
+You can also get more information on housing option from FirstStop Care Advice website.

 - downsizing to a smaller home